librato/ansible-librato/README.md

   **Type**: string

   The hostname to use for the node.
-Defaults to the FQDN of the node (`fqdn`).
+Defaults to `nil` in favor of using `FQDNLookup`.

 - `librato_fqdn_lookup`

   **Type**: true/false

-  Perform an FQDN lookup or not.
-Defaults to `false`.
+  Perform an FQDN lookup for the hostname.
+Defaults to `true`.

 - `librato_interval`